James Yuill

-James Yuill (born 1981) is an English folktronica musician from London, currently signed to the Moshi Moshi record label.
+James Yuill (born 1981) is an English folktronica musician from London, signed to the Moshi Moshi record label.

 Biography

 Yuill released his first album, The Vanilla Disc, on his own Happy Biscuit Club label in 2005.
-After releasing his second album Turning Down Water for Air in February 2007, he was later signed by Moshi Moshi, who re-issued that album in January 2009.
+After releasing his second album, entitled Turning Down Water for Air, in February 2007, he was later signed by Moshi Moshi.
+Moshi Moshi re-issued the album in January 2009.
 Turning Down Water for Air was described by Clash as "a startling piece of work".
 He has been described as "a one-man band armed with a laptop, mixing decks and an acoustic guitar".
 His popularity grew internationally and he was signed by the Nettwerk Music Group in the United States in 2008.